embar-/pdsa-grapher/README.md

 ## Usage
 ### Before execution
-Choose one option to install dependencies and run the program: either regular Python or Docker (you don't need both).
+Choose one option to install dependencies and run the program: either regular Python or Docker.

-#### Python way
-Regular option
+#### Regular Python:
 * Open a terminal application and navigate to the source code directory.
 * Install required libraries, e.g. by running:
   `pip install -r requirements.txt`
 * Run the application
   `python app_tabs.py`
-* Open the link that appears in the terminal, usually http://127.0.0.1:8050/pdsa_grapher/
+* Open the link that appears in the terminal, usually http://127.0.0.1:8050/pdsa_grapher/ Option 1:

-#### Docker app from local sources
+#### Option 2: Docker app from local sources
 Alternatively, you can run program using Docker by using local source code:
 * Ensure Docker service is running on your computer.
 * Open a terminal application and navigate to the source code directory